n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.wait.md

 There are some limitations to keep in mind when using On Webhook Call:

 * Partial executions of your workflow changes the `$resumeWebhookUrl`, so be sure that the node sending this URL to your desired third-party runs in the same execution as the Wait node.
-* When testing your workflow using the Editor UI, you can't see the rest of the execution following the Wait node.
-To inspect the execution results, enable **Save Manual Executions** in your [Workflow settings](/workflows/settings/) so you can review the execution results there.

 ### On Form Submitted